Transformers: Beast Wars and Beast Machines (1996–2000)

+Beast Wars was conceived as a reboot of the Transformers mythos following lackluster sales of the preceding Generation 2 line.
+It was accompanied with a toyline and an animated series, the latter of which won a Daytime Emmy Award.

 The story focuses on a small group of Maximals (the new Autobots), led by Optimus Primal, and Predacons, led by Megatron, 300 years after the "Great War".
 After a dangerous pursuit through transwarp space, both the Maximal and Predacon factions end up crash landing on a primitive, uncivilized planet similar to Earth, but with two moons and a dangerous level of Energon (which is later revealed to be prehistoric Earth with an artificial second moon, taking place sometime during the 4 million year period in which the Autobots and Decepticons were in suspended animation from the first episode of the original Transformers cartoon), which forces them to take organic beast forms in order to function without going into stasis lock.
 After writing this first episode, Bob Forward and Larry DiTillio learned of the G1 Transformers and began to use elements of it as a historical backstory to their scripts, establishing Beast Wars as a part of the Generation 1 universe through numerous callbacks to both the cartoon and the Marvel comic.
 By the end of the first season, the second moon and the Energon are revealed to have been constructed by a mysterious alien race known as the Vok.

-Beast Wars Megatron attacks Optimus Prime in a clash of generations.
+The plot of the Beast Wars cartoon would end up converging with the original cartoon's.
+In this screenshot from "The Agenda", Beast Wars Megatron attacks G1 Optimus Prime.